 Here the Trail crosses the vast alpine playground of Kosciusko National Park, the land of mountain horsemen, wildflowers and snow gums.
-The Trail connects with the Alpine Walking Track which offers walkers an alternate route through Victoria.
-The National Trail in Victoria accesses the lesser known, remote rugged areas, part of the huge Australian Alps National Park.
+The Trail skirts wilderness areas and uses roads and trails once constructed for the Snowy Mountains Scheme.

 Challenging.
 The more remote areas are recommended for competent, fit travellers and the going is often steep.
 This section should not be travelled alone.

 Cool temperate – mild, warm summer, cold winter.
 Snow is a possibility at any time, and the change in the weather can be very rapid and dramatic.
 Even in summer you should be prepared for both extremes of temperature, including severe heatwaves when it is too hot for trekking.
 For days on end it is not unusual to be in shorts at lunchtime and wrapped in everything you have after dark.

 This part of the Trail is closed by snow in winter, and snowfalls can occur even in summer.
 Ski tourers will enjoy the Trail in winter, for others the best time is October to April.